1. Introduction To This Page

 Welcome to the all new Personal Injury, Automobile Accident and Medical Legal Issues Page.
-Here you will find a wide range of resources as seen in the Table of Contents including all the information you will need to rebut defense low speed impact experts such as those from Biodynamics Research Corporation (BRC).
-Interested parties not Arizona chiropractors wishing provisional access should contact ACS at (602) 368-9496 or ACS@AZChiropractors.org.
+Here you will find a wide range of resources as seen in the Table of Contents including all the information you will need to rebut defense low speed impact experts such as those from Biodynamic Research Corporation (BRC).
+Here's a complete directory to all resources that ACS has available in the area of personal injury.
+Interested parties not Arizona chiropractors wishing provisional access should contact ACS at (602) 284-9979 or ACS@AZChiropractors.org.

-Dr. Immerman is one of the most experienced expert witnesses in the country having testified in 63 trials in the past 12 years (click here for list of trials with CV numbers and case names and dates) and having had his deposition taken 43 times (click here for list of depositions with CV numbers and case names and dates).
+Dr. Immerman retired in 2015 from expert witness work.
+Dr. Immerman was one of the most experienced expert witnesses in the country having testified in 71 trials in the past 15 years (click here for list of trials with CV numbers and case names and dates) and having had his deposition taken 50 times (click here for list of depositions with CV numbers and case names and dates).

-Areas of expertise include the clinical biomechanics of whiplash injuries, a subject he now is approved to teach as a postgraduate instructor at the Parker College of Chiropractic.
-He is also an expert in detecting flaws in accident reconstruction analyses, and is frequently called to opine regarding whether the treatment rendered post-trauma was reasonable and necessary.
+Areas of expertise include the clinical biomechanics of whiplash injuries, a subject he now was approved to teach as a postgraduate instructor at the Parker College of Chiropractic.
+He was also an expert in detecting flaws in accident reconstruction analyses, and was frequently called to opine regarding whether the treatment rendered post-trauma was reasonable and necessary.

 3. Rebuttal Reports to Low Speed Impact Experts from Biodynamic Research Corporation (BRC) and Local Arizona Defense Experts